Kingdom of the Planet of the Apes: Pre-production and writing

 In February 2020, Ball confirmed that the film would not be a reboot, instead chronicling "Caesar's legacy".
 Joe Hartwick Jr. and David Starke were also confirmed to serve as producers.
 In April, it was announced that Peter Chernin, who produced the previous installments through Chernin Entertainment, would serve as executive producer.
-The film will be one of the company's last films before it leaves 20th Century Studios for Netflix.
+The film will be one of the company's last films before it leaves 20th Century for Netflix.
 The next month, it was revealed that Josh Friedman would co-write the script with Ball, and that Rick Jaffa and Amanda Silver would return to produce the film after doing so for the previous installments.
 Ball and Friedman would discuss the script through Zoom video calls, a routine which continued as the COVID-19 pandemic began.
 Instead of a direct sequel to War, Ball stated that the film would feel more like a follow-up to the previous films, and commented that the film could begin virtual production soon in spite of the pandemic due to the fact that much of the film contained computer-generated imagery (CGI).

-In March 2022, 20th Century Studios president Steve Asbell stated that he was expecting a screenplay draft shortly, aiming for production to begin by the end of the year.
-By June, Oddball Entertainment and Shinbone Productions was also set to produce the film, while the search for the main star was underway following the script's completion the previous month.
+In March 2022, 20th Century president Steve Asbell stated that he was expecting a screenplay draft shortly, aiming for production to begin by the end of the year.
+By June, Oddball Entertainment and Shinbone Productions were also set to produce the film, while the search for the main star was underway following the script's completion the previous month.
 The film's title was revealed to be Kingdom of the Planet of the Apes in September 2022, with the film revealed to take place many years after the events of War.
 Jaffa, Silver, and Patrick Aison joined the writing team, with Ball no longer credited as screenwriter.
 Jason Reed and Jenno Topping were also announced as producer and executive producer, respectively, while Starke was no longer expected to serve as producer.

+Ball stated the film was set during the "Dark Ages", where the apes rediscover lost items from the past in "this grand adventure"; Kingdom of the Planet of the Apes takes place 300 years following Caesar's death.
+He felt the protagonist Noa was neither a child nor adult, but a figure placed in "extraordinary" circumstances and living in a nomadic ape tribe.
+Teague also stated that Noa doesn't have a self-perception of identity but was inspired by Caesar's legacy and message of "apes together strong".
+He compared the antagonist, Proximus, to that of inventor Thomas Edison as he had rediscovered electricity, which was knowledge lost during the Dark Ages.
+Durand felt that the name Proximus Caesar was a self-proclaimed title, as his goal was to ensure the continued prosperity of apes despite subverting Caesar's original teachings.
+He had the idea to change the timeframe after taking inspiration from the film Apocalypto (2006), as it had provided him an opportunity for a "whole new trajectory".
+Hartwick Jr. stated that the film was focusing on Noa exploring the world for the first time.